philfung/philfung/README.md

 - 👋 Hi, I’m @philfung
-- 🩸 I'm founder/CEO of Kit.com (now part of Ro), which provides with patients with clinical-grade blood testing in their home.
+- 🩸 I'm founder/CEO of Kit.com (now part of Ro), which provides patients with clinical-grade blood testing in their home.
-- 💬 I previously co-founded Operator.com, an early AI chat company.
+- 💬 I previously co-founded Operator.com, an early AI chatbot company.
-- 📱 Before that, I was an early engineer at Facebook, focussing on mobile apps and growth.
+- 📱 Before that, I was an early engineer at Facebook, focussing on infrastructure, mobile apps and growth.
 - 🏥 I’m interested in healthtech and engineering.
 <!---
 philfung/philfung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.